ssocias/cassie_docs/source/get-requests.rst

 The actual search should be performed client-side.
 A request to any of the search endpoints will return the list of items to be searched.

-NOTE: For now, each request shouldn't take too long.
+.. note:: For now, each request shouldn't take too long.
 In the future, maybe we can store some the data client side so a new request is not needed each time (or, we can do server-side search).

 **Definition**